skellco/SBBTD/README.md

 Further details on SBBTD can be found in:

-S. Kelly and M. I. Heywood, “Knowledge transfer from keepaway soccer to half-field offense through program symbiosis: Building simple programs for a complex task,” in Proceedings of the ACM Genetic and Evolutionary Computation
+S. Kelly and M. I. Heywood, “Knowledge transfer from keepaway soccer to half-field offensethrough program symbiosis: Building simple programs for a complex task,” in Proceedings of the ACM Genetic and Evolutionary Computation Conference, 2015, pp. 1143–1150.

-Conference, 2015, pp. 1143–1150.
+S. Kelly and M. I. Heywood, “Genotypic versus behavioural diversity for teams of programs under the 4-v-3 keepaway soccer task,” in Proceedings of the AAAI

-S. Kelly and M. I. Heywood, “Genotypic versus behavioural diversity for teams of programs under the 4-v-3 keepaway soccer task,” in Proceedings of the AAAI Conference on Artificial Intelligence, 2014, pp. 3110–3111.
+Conference on Artificial Intelligence, 2014, pp. 3110–3111.

-S. Kelly, P. Lichodzijewski, and M. I. Heywood, “On run time libraries and hierarchical symbiosis,” in IEEE Congress on Evolutionary Com- putation, 2012, pp. 3245–3252.
+S. Kelly, P. Lichodzijewski, and M. I. Heywood, “On run time libraries and hierarchical symbiosis,” in IEEE Congress on Evolutionary Computation, 2012, pp. 3245–3252.

 FOR MORE INFORMATION CONTACT